anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 Cloud Topology
 --------------

-A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed that do not rely on each other, by design; each cloud
+A telco cloud will typically be deployed in multiple locations ("sites") of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed that do not rely on each other, by design; each cloud